Skip to Content

 My Best Travel Tips

-Whenever you book anything, flights or hotel rooms, for example, use the incognito window of your browser.
+For example, whenever you book anything, flights, or hotel rooms, use your browser’s incognito window.

 Most websites save cookies on your computer and increase prices gradually when you keep checking.